KennethJAllen/santorini-marl/README.md

 - Channel 2:
     - All 0 for first player's turn
     - All 1 for second player's turn

+#### Symmetries
+Santorini has 8-fold dihedral symmetry, meaning it can be rotated in 4 directions or flipped in 4 directions and the board state would be equivalent.

 ## Credits

 Python WebAssembly by Pygbag.